Lesson 2: Designing Screens with Code

 This alarm app isn't super useful if you can't turn the alarm off once it's been triggered.
 Let's fix that.

-onEvent block to watch for the "stopAlarmButton" to be clicked.
-Inside that block:
+Create a second event to watch for the "stopAlarmButton" to be clicked.
+When that event is triggered:

 - Change the status text to "OFF"